derek-watson14/Thunderstruck/WEEKLY_STATUS.md

 - Obstacles: n/a

 **Jonathan:**
-- Last Week:
+- Last Week: Getting flaschcardz deployed in heroku
-- This Week:
+- This Week: Updating the routes, init file, getting everything deployed in heroku
-- Obstacles:
+- Obstacles: n/a

 **Jessica:**
-- Last Week:
+- Last Week: Wrote list of tests for milestone 4,
-- This Week:
+- This Week: begin building coding framework for backend, build testing structure, study links and resources related to our application
-- Obstacles:
+- Obstacles: n/a

 **Team Reflections:**
 - Discussed new weekly meeting time: Fridays @ 3:30pm MST
-- Repository needs to be cleaned up and structured - completed during meeting
+- Repository needs to be cleaned up and structured - started during meeting
+- Team obstacles: Limited on time, hard to collaborate with everyones differing schedules.

 ---